Kirkby: St. Modwen plans

 After the collapse of Tesco's plans for Kirkby Town Centre, regeneration halted until St. Modwen Properties acquired the town centre in October 2015.
 St. Modwen planned a multi-million-pound retail-led regeneration in partnership with Knowsley Metropolitan Borough Council.
 They planned to develop and expand the retail centre, complementing Tesco's existing offer and providing housing on a 65-acre site the town centre.
 Refurbishment began in June 2016, and was planned to take eight weeks.
 In October, St. Modwen announced 24 November as the date for Kirkby's Christmas lights switch-on.
-X Factor finalists Reggie 'n' Bollie officially turned on the lights, ahead of a month of celebrations in Kirkby Town Centre; the music duo was joined by boy band District 12, pop act S Club Party and girl group Tiger S.

-In November 2016, Reel Cinemas agreed a deal with St Modwen to operate a 15,000sq ft, six screen Cinema in the town centre on the site of the old library.
 Costa Coffee agreed in February 2017 to open a store in the town centre.
 In September, St. Modwen confirmed that Morrisons would open a 45,000-square-foot supermarket in the town centre.
-This was predicted to create around 200 jobs in the town as well as a 450-space car park.
 The following month, St. Modwen held an information event with the community about their proposed plans.
 According to the company, work would begin in 2018 and end in 2019.
 The planning application was granted in November 2019.

-In November 2017, it was revealed that X-Factor finalists Jedward would turn on Kirkby's Christmas tree lights on 23 November 2017.
-This followed the success of 2016's festive events.
-The musical duo was joined by 90s dance-pop group N-Trance.
-The performances were followed by a fireworks finale as the lights were switched on.
-It was reported that 9000 people attended the event.

-In June 2018, St Modwen reported that deals had been agreed with two major brands, Home Bargains and fast food restaurant KFC.
-Home Bargains were to relocate from their existing small store to occupy a larger 20,000 sq ft unit.
-KFC agreed a lease to a new 3,500 sq ft restaurant and with that became the first food and beverage brand to sign-up to the scheme.
+In June 2018, St. Modwen reported that Home Bargains and fast food restaurant KFC would open in the town centre.

-In November 2018, the Kirkby Christmas lights were again turned on in a dedicated event.
-This year B*witched front woman, Edele Lynch, switched on the Christmas lights in the Town Centre on Thursday 22 November, performing some of B*witched's hits and a range of Christmas songs.
-There was a range of special guests from a variety of talent shows including, The Voice 2016 winner Kevin Simm, Ella Shaw, Mr Zip, Ryan Lawrie and Dene Michael's Black Lace.
-There were also performances from 2011 Britain’s Got Talent winner and musician, Jai McDowall, and 1990s band Dave Finnegan's Commitments performed.